Skip to content

 • More budget room for porches, garages, or better finishes

 A smaller home can also make it easier to spend money where it matters most.
-Instead of paying for unused square footage, you may be able to invest in a better kitchen, a better porch, higher-quality windows, improved insulation, or a more durable building system.
+Instead of paying for unused square footage, you may be able to invest in a better kitchen, higher-quality windows, improved insulation, a covered porch, durable exterior materials, or a better garage setup.

 How to Make a Small Barndominium Feel Bigger

 A small barndominium feels bigger when it is designed around openness, natural light, simple circulation, and usable storage.
-The goal is to make the home feel comfortable without adding unnecessary square footage.
+The goal is not to make every room large.
+The goal is to make every room work.

 Design choices that make a small barndominium feel bigger include: